SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Known_issues/KI_deadlock_service_loading.md

 ## Cause

-When services with duplicate IDs or services marked as deleted are loaded in, a deadlock can occur during startup of the SLDataMiner process.
+When services with duplicate IDs are loaded in, a deadlock can occur during startup of the SLDataMiner process.

 ## Workaround